Prevention Policy

 4. Involving workers in identifying risks and developing measures.

-The global prevention plan is a mandatory document in which the employer lays down long-term (usually 5 years) strategic objectives for the safety and health of workers.
+The Global Prevention Plan is a mandatory document in which the employer outlines the strategic objectives for employee safety and health over the next five years.
 This plan includes:

 • Risk analysis results.